An ecommerce business is a fabulous lifestyle business model that you can start and run from your kitchen table or a beach in Fiji.

-If you’re looking to grow your business long term and maximise your profit margins then at the very least you should have a blog running alongside your online store, a presence on social media and a lead generation funnel and email nurture sequence.
+If you’re looking to grow your ecommerce business long term and create a profitable online store then at the very least you should have a blog running alongside your ecommerce platform, a presence on social media and a lead generation funnel and email nurture sequence.

 Hardly a mention of an unhealthy sugary drink!

 Hardly a mention of a trainer or a t-shirt!

 How could you create incredible content, dominate the social networks or search engines with your brand and sell products?